Finite Sample Bounds for Non-Parametric Regression: Optimal Sample Efficiency and Space Complexity: The DUPA Algorithm: Design and Bounds

 \subsection{Multi-dimensional generalization}

 After showing that our algorithm works for the one-dimensional setting, we generalize the result to the regression problem of a function $f:[-1,1]^d\to \R$.
-The Fourier theory for multivariate functions is similar to the one of the univariate case \cite{katznelson2004introduction}, and approximation theorems hold in the same way.
+The Fourier theory for multivariate functions is similar to that of the univariate case \cite{katznelson2004introduction}, and approximation theorems hold in the same way.
 Just, the feature map $\phi_N(\cdot)$, whose length was $2N+1$, gets replaced by $\bm \phi_N(\cdot)$, which contains interaction terms among the $d$ variables, and for this reason has length $N_d\approx N^d$.
-This worsens the result, as it was expected due to the infamous curse of dimensionality.
+This worsens the results, as expected due to the infamous curse of dimensionality.
 Nonetheless, our algorithm \ref{alg:zero} is substantially unchanged, just we replace $\phi_N(\cdot)$ with $\bm \phi_N(\cdot)$ and $V_N(\cdot)$ with the multidimensional Vallèe de la Poussin's kernel \cite{nemeth2016vallee}.